• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-7 crostini topped with creamy goat cheese, caramelized onions and figs, sprigs of rosemary around the plate
+7 fig and goat cheese crostini on a platter with sprigs of rosemary around the plate

 • Author: Lisa